 The synthetic opioid can cause dependency even after the first dose.
 It affects the brain by binding the natural opioid receptors and changing how the brain feels pain and pleasure.
 The changes make the user believe they need the drug to function as normal.
 Instead, they become more and more addicted.
 The risk of heroin overdose also increases.

-What is the Heroin Withdrawal Timeline?
+What Is the Heroin Withdrawal Timeline?

 Heroin is a fast-acting drug that enters and leaves the bloodstream quickly.
 Heroin withdrawal happens spontaneously as the drug starts to leave the body.
 Mild to severe physical, mental, and emotional withdrawal symptoms usually develop during this time.
 For these reasons, heroin detox and withdrawal from heroin should be done with the assistance of a certified physician.

-Notwithstanding, a person who is considering heroin addiction treatment usually wants to know how long does heroin withdrawal last.
+Notwithstanding, a person who is considering heroin addiction treatment usually wants to know how long heroin withdrawal lasts.
 A review of the heroin withdrawal timeline below gives you a gist of what occurs at different phases.
 It also helps you to mentally prepare for your first step towards a drug-free life.

 Day 1 to 3: About 6 to 12 hours after the last dose, mild flu-like symptoms develop, including runny nose, body aches, pain, sweating, chills, and abdominal cramps.
 Moderate symptoms including fatigue, diarrhea, restlessness, and vomiting, develop and intensify by day 3.